blessingcool67/redact_app/redact_app/readme.txt

 0.)
 Download the Code from github and extract redact_app folder

 1.)You will need to install Xampp Server.
-After installation, ensure that PHP has been started and Running from Xampp Control Panel.
+After installation, ensure that PHP has been installed.
+Also Ensure that **Apache Server** has been started and Running from Xampp Control Panel.

 Then Copy redact_app  to htdocs of the Xamp Server Eg. C:\xampp\htdocs\redact_app